 Bram was in the spotlight for the first time in 2016 with his 'Apping glow in the dark gnome installations'.
 He likes to exhibit outside the regular circuit, with his latest solo exhibition 'Orphans' at the World Trade Center in Amsterdam as a latest example.
 This is also the exhibition where Bram Ellens says goodbye to his pseudonym Edward and starts working and exhibiting under his own name again.

-Bram works with his operational team as a resident @TQ at the Singel in Amsterdam, but will get some tropical sun in the middle of 2018 while working from Curaçao at the Instituto Buena Bista.
+Bram works with his operational team at Bloom studios in Weesp, still bronzed from the tropical sun of his stay at Curaçao at the Instituto Buena Bista.

 11 January - 31 March 2018 - solo exhibition @ WTC Amsterdam